defcatcher/holepunch/README.md

 ## 📋 Roadmap

 - [ ] Resume interrupted transfers (chunk sequence numbers)
-- [ ] Multi-file / folder transfer (zip on the fly)
+- [x] Multi-file / folder transfer (zip on the fly) - Done via .tar.gz streaming
 - [ ] TURN server fallback for networks that block UDP entirely
-- [ ] Progress indication on the receiver side (requires metadata size field relay)
+- [x] Progress indication on the receiver side (requires metadata size field relay) - Done using the size field in metadata and calculations in the chunk handler
 - [ ] Packaged installers (PyInstaller + bundled binary)
 - [ ] End-to-end integration tests with two holepunch instances in CI